 Step 2: In this window, select the types of files you want to delete and click OK.
 This includes temporary files, log files, files in your recycle bin, and other unimportant files.

-Now, you can reduce the size of this folder to free up space according to the following steps.
+You can reduce the size of this folder to free up space using the following steps.

-Step 4: Tap StartComponentCleanup, and then tap Run under Selected Item.
+Step 3: Tap StartComponentCleanup, and then tap Run under the Selected Item section.

-1: If you have Access all files offline turned on, you need to first turn off this setting before you can make files online-only.
+- If your “access all files offline” setting is turned on, you need to turn it off before you can make the files online-access only.

-Step 1: Right-click the Computer icon, choose Properties.
+Step 1: Right-click the Computer or This PC icon, choose Properties.